Recap from part I – Macroeconomics Fundamentals

-People often make some confusion in considering the money created from the central government and the money created by private financial institutions (bank money) as the same thing.
+People often make some confusion when considering money created from the central government and money created by private financial institutions (bank money) as the same thing.

 Government money and bank money are not really alike, the former is money and the latter is money things:

 Money → IOUs issued by the Central Government

 Money Things → IOUs issued by the Non-Government sector

 The figure below represents a simple pyramid of liabilities divided in 3 layers.
 The acceptability of the liabilities issued by each level decreases as we move downward.
 IOUs issued by the private sector are less accepted than the ones issued by banks that are in turn less accepted than government IOUs.